All Episodes

 Another 9% want to do both.

-Yet most Americans could not volunteer a program they'd be willing to see cut in order to reduce the deficit.
+Yet, most Americans could not volunteer a program they'd be willing to see cut in order to reduce the deficit.

 Only 38% could name a program they would support cutting.

-The top responses were military defense 6%, Social Security Medicare 4%, welfare food stamps 4%.
+The top responses were military defense, 6%, Social Security, Medicare, 4%, Welfare, Food Stamps, 4%.

-As the chart above illustrates, I have that chart.
+I have that chart.

-Raise the retirement age, 43%.
+Raise the retirement age, 43 percent.

-Reduce money for student loans, 41%.
+Reduce money for student loans, 41 percent.

-Pay more in taxes, 33%.
+Pay more in taxes, 33 percent.

-Reduce health care education spending, 27%.
+Reduce health care education spending, 27 percent.

-Tax health care benefits, 26%.
+Tax health care benefits, 26.

-You know, all it would take is 10% across the board.
+You know, all it would take is 10 across the board.

-10% across the board, get back to 2008 spending levels.
+Get back to 2008 spending levels.

 That would be a great, great painless start.

-And the closing paragraph of the CBS story is most Americans do not know exactly how the government spends its money, which is why the charts bogus.
+This is a pie chart and it the closing paragraph of the CBS story is, most Americans do not know exactly how the government spends its money, which is why the chart's bogus.

 Most Americans don't know exactly how the government spends its money.

-Ladies and gentlemen, I don't know if you have seen this.
+Uh, ladies and gentlemen, I don't know if you have seen this.

-There's a couple blogs out there saying that uh there were applause signs on the jumbotron at Obama's speech.
+There's a couple blogs out there saying that uh, there were applause signs on the jumbotron at Obama's speech.

-Now I've looked at screenshots of this, and I don't think those were applause signs.
+Now i've looked at screenshots of this and I don't think those were applause signs.

-I think they were closed captioning Obama's speech.
+As an expert in closed captioning, I think they were closed captioning Obama's speech.

 If you're watching a program where there is applause, there will be parentheses applause in a closed captioning sense.

-Now, in this in this case, the pictures I've seen, the word applause was in parentheses between other words of text Obama was using.
+Now, in this, in this case, the pictures i've seen, the word applause was in parentheses between other words of text Obama was using.

 Now, given that the audience was a bunch of college students who can hear and might have no experience with closed captioning, they could have seen the word applause and went nuts.

-They could have thought that it meant applaud.
+They could have thought that it meant applaud, but I don't think that was the intent.

-I think this is just it might have been trickery.
+I think this is just, it might have been trickery.

 That could be the only way.

-But when you look at the picture, you'll see text of what Obama was saying.
+But when you look at the picture you'll see text of what Obama was saying.

-And now there also people have reported that the organizing for America volunteers were standing in the aisles and leading the applause like flax.
+And now there also people have reported that the Organizing FOR America volunteers were standing in the aisles and leading the applause like flax and they had the t-shirts printed up.

 I don't doubt that at all.